KH-ReFined/KH-ReFined/md/download.md

-Given below, you will find all the changelogs and release notes of every Re:Fixed version to date.
+Given below, you will find all the changelogs and release notes of every Re:Fixed release since v2.10.
+For older releases, please visit the Re:Fixed repository.

 ---